ethangriffith2004/musescore-auto-opener/README.md

 ## Results

 This script has **made my workflow noticeably smoother**.
-It integrates seamlessly into macOS, saves time, eliminates repetitive clicks, and ensures the right app opens every time which avoids file corruption.
+It integrates seamlessly into macOS, saves time, eliminates repetitive clicks, and ensures the right app opens every time which reduces the risk of file corruption.

 ## Takeaways